Step One: Create a Trip

 Jefferson County is defined by arts, antiques, lakes, rivers, wildlife areas, state forests, small towns and hamlets like Cambridge.
 You could say it’s the ideal spot for urban escapees and bike riding enthusiasts.

 Best of Biking: The nearby Glacial River Bike Trail runs along Hwy 26 along a converted railroad bed.
-You can pick up the Glacial Drumlin State Bike Trail nearby, as well as the Ice Age National Scenic Trail.
+You can also pick up the Glacial Drumlin State Bike Trail.
 But you have to love the Low Stress Bike Trail for the name alone – it runs from Fort Atkinson to Cambridge.

 Rest & Repast: Cambridge offers many options for bike riders to relax and is B&B central, with the Oscar H. Hanson House, Cambridge House, Covington Manor, Lake Ripley Lodge and the Victorian of Cambridge all worthy choices.
 Grab a bite to eat at The Daily Grind and visit the Rowe Pottery Works Company Store next door.